wrench-project/wrench/doc/wrench_101.md

  If there are input files to the workflow's entry tasks, these must be staged on instantiated storage services.

--# **Instantiate at least one WMS per workflow** -- At least one of the services instantiated must be a `wrench::WMS` instance, i.e., a service that is in charge of executing the workflow, as implemented by a WRENCH "developer" using the Developer API.
+-# **Instantiate at least one WMS per workflow** -- At least one of the services instantiated must be a `wrench::WMS` instance, i.e., a service that is in charge of executing the workflow, as implemented by a WRENCH "developer" using the [Developer](../developer/wrench-101.html) API.
 Associating a workflow to a WMS is done via the `wrench::WMS::addWorkflow()` method.

--# **Launch the simulation** -- This is done via the `wrench::Simulation::launch()` call which first
-      sanity checks the simulation setup and then launches all simulated services, until all WMS services have exited (after they have completed or failed to complete workflows).
+-# **Launch the simulation** -- This is done via the `wrench::Simulation::launch()` call which first sanity checks the simulation setup and then launches all simulated services, until all WMS services have exited (after they have completed or failed to complete workflows).

--# **Process simulation output** -- The `wrench::Simulation` class has a `getOutput()` method that returns an object that is a collection of time-stamped traces of simulation events.
+-# **Process simulation output** -- The `wrench::Simulation::getOutput()` method returns an object that is a collection of time-stamped traces of simulation events.
 These traces can be processed/analyzed at will.

 <!-- The above steps are depicted in the figure below: